tkamada/pcb2gcode/README.md

 pcb2gcode
 =========

-a patch to work on Mac OS X Mavericks
+A patch to work on Mac OS X Mavericks